 - Agreement with the EGU guidelines for short courses

-- All short-course participants and organizers must be registered for the General Assembly and pay the registration fee according to their category.
+- All short-course participants and organizers, including panel speakers, must be registered for the General Assembly and pay the registration fee according to their category.

 - Organizers are free to select the content and the set-up of their course.
 The content should be of interest to (a discipline-crossing subset of) the community that the EGU represents and must be accepted by the short-course programme group chairs and the programme committee chair.

-- A number of rooms in the congress centre are reserved for the on-site short courses but the maximum capacity is 85 seats.
-If organizers require a room with more than 85 seats, they must make a note of this in their application, including a justification for why this is the case.
+- A number of rooms in the congress centre are reserved for the on-site short courses but the maximum capacity is 65 seats.
+If organizers require a room with more than 65 seats, they must make a note of this in their application, including a justification for why this is the case.
 Due to space limitations this will not always be possible but will be treated on a case-by-case basis.
-Short courses with more than 85 participants can only be scheduled in the 19:00–20:00 time block; during time blocks 1 to 4, oral sessions are in progress in all other rooms of the congress centre and short courses are an addition to the scientific programme of the General Assembly.
+Short courses with more than 65 participants can only be scheduled in the 19:00–20:00 time block; during time blocks 1 to 5, oral sessions are in progress in all other rooms of the congress centre and short courses are an addition to the scientific programme of the General Assembly.
 The EGU is aware of the fact that short courses often attract larger audiences, but please accept these limitations.
+Online or hybrid short courses allow to overcome this restriction.

 - Organizers are responsible for promoting their short course.
 The EGU will promote short courses by listing them in the online programme.
 Mailing lists cannot be provided for data privacy reasons.